Godfrey Arthur Fetherstonhaugh1

 Last Edited=7 Dec 2007

-Edward Fetherstonhaugh was born on 21 May 1863 at Moyne, County Wicklow, Ireland.2 He was the son of Reverend Thomas Orme Fetherstonhaugh and Henrietta Lucretia Richardson.1 He died on 15 May 1897 at age 33.2 He was also reported to have died in 1884.1
+Edward Fetherstonhaugh was born on 21 May 1863 at Moyne, County Wicklow, IrelandG.2 He was the son of Reverend Thomas Orme Fetherstonhaugh and Henrietta Lucretia Richardson.1 He died on 15 May 1897 at age 33.2 He was also reported to have died in 1884.1

 Citations

-2. [S1075] Jan Osborn, "re: Thomas Orme Fetherstonhaugh," e-mail message from <e-mail address> (Bendigo, Victoria, Australia) to Darryl Lundy, 13 April 2004.
-Hereinafter cited as "re: Thomas Orme Fetherstonhaugh".
+2. [S1075] Jan Osborn, "re: Thomas Orme Fetherstonhaugh," e-mail message to Darryl Lundy, 13 April 2004.
+Hereinafter cited as "re: Thomas Orme Fetherstonhaugh."

 William Fetherstonhaugh1